Which Home Value Should Be Covered by Your Home Insurance

 For example, an “ordinance and law” endorsement covers homeowners if new ordinances or regulations have been passed since the home was built that would prevent it from being rebuilt on the same lot.
 Such an endorsement may cover the cost of purchasing land upon which to rebuild the home — something a typical homeowner’s insurance policy, which only covers the dwelling, wouldn’t cover.

 In addition, you should ensure your home is sufficiently covered because most home insurance policies include a “coinsurance clause.”
-This clause specifies that the home must be insured at a certain percentage of its replacement value (typically at 80 percent or 90 percent) in order for the insurance company to provide full coverage for damages.
+This clause specifies that the home must be insured at a certain percentage of its replacement value (typically at 80% or 90%) in order for the insurance company to provide full coverage for damages.

 When in doubt, consult a knowledgeable insurance agent to ensure your home is adequately covered.
 Given the potential complexity of homeowners insurance policies, it’s a good idea to take the extra effort to consult an expert so you can tailor the policy to your exact needs.